JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/testing_faq.md

 ### How to avoid test failure when using resources?

-In some situations, added or changed files (e.g. DTDs provided by plugin) are not refreshed in VFS.
+In some situations, added or changed files (e.g. DTDs provided by a plugin) are not refreshed in VFS.
 In such cases, simply delete <path>test-system/caches</path> in your [sandbox directory](ide_development_instance.md#the-development-instance-sandbox-directory) and try again.

 ### How to enable DEBUG/TRACE logging?